MhammedOsama/Social-Site/README.md

 # Social Web App

 Welcome to our Social Web App!
-This application is designed to connect people, share thoughts, and interact with others in a social network environment.
+This application is designed to share thoughts and interact with others in a social network environment.

 ## Features